I started to learn Russian in January 2016, because I met a great Russian girl in my university.

 This has the benefit of teaching you a lot of new words.
 And you can read books that you would otherwise need much better Russian for.

-Dual language books (or bilingual books) are a great way to start reading difficult Russian books.
-They teach you vocabulary and grammar.
+Bilingual Russian language books (or dual language books) are a great way to start reading difficult Russian books.
+They teach you Russian vocabulary and grammar.
 They're also a fun way to spend more time practicing.